pulkit6559/agrivoltaic-analysis/README.md

 ## Brief Description

 * SECTION 1 - Data Cleaning
 > The data was loaded into pandas dataframes.
-The column names were translated from German to English for better understanding using Google's translator
+The column names were translated from German to English for better understanding using Google's translator API.
-API.
-Numerical columns were saved as object data type so I had to convert them into float data type.
-Before converting the column data type, rows with NaN values had to be dropped.
-Then I had to replace commas (,) with full stops (.) because pandas cannot convert strings with comma to float data type.
-Lastly, I had to convert some column names and values manually using map functions.

 * SECTION 2 - Solar Data Analysis
 > This section deals with an in-depth analysis of solar data extracted from our main dataset.
 It consistes of three main parts - solar power loss in North
 Germany, distribution of solar panel orientations, and solar power loss due to panel orientation.
 Solar power loss is calculated as the state-wise difference between gross solar power and net solar power normalised by the gross solar power multiplied by a factor of 100.
 Solar panel orientations is